ashishtele/ashishtele.github.io/_posts/2019-12-09-Ground_water_crisis.md

 It contains the information of **662** Indian districts.
 The overall data quality is good.
 It does not have many **NA** values.
 The column names (metric) are self-defining.
 The information is available as of **March 2013**.

-The below chart shows the number of districts by states and UTs studied to collect the ground water data.
-Uttar pradesh has most districts studied for this research.
+The below chart shows the number of districts by states and UTs studied to collect the ground water data. **Uttar Pradesh** has most districts studied for this research.

 ![center](/images/gw1.PNG)